smartmicro/smartmicro_ros2_radars/Readme.md

 0   |    No instruction Response
 1   |    Instruction Response was processed successfully 2   |    General error
-3   |    Invalid request
 6   |    Invalid protection
 7   |    Value out of minimal bounds
 8   |    Value out of maximal bounds
-9   |    Value is not a number

 ## Development
 The dockerfile can be used to build and test the ros driver.